Angela Sarafyan

-Angela Sarafyan (Անժելա Սարաֆյան), sometimes credited as Angela Sarafian, is an Armenian-American actress.
+Angela Sarafyan (Անժելա Սարաֆյան, born June 30, 1983), sometimes credited as Angela Sarafian, is an Armenian-American actress.
 Her film credits include On the Doll (2007), A Beautiful Life (2008), A Good Old Fashioned Orgy (2011) and Lost & Found in Armenia (2012).
-She portrayed Clementine Pennyfeather in the television series Westworld (2016–22).
+She portrayed Clementine Pennyfeather in the television series Westworld (2016–22) and Lara, Superman's mother, in the film Superman (2025).

 Early life

 Angela was born in Yerevan, Armenian SSR, Soviet Union, eight years before Armenia regained its independence.
 When she was four, she moved with her parents – actor Grigor Sarafyan and her painter mother – to the United States, settling in Los Angeles.
 She studied ballet and played piano as a child.
 She attended Francisco Bravo Medical Magnet High School in Boyle Heights, Los Angeles.

 Career

-2000–2008: Early work
+2000–2008: early work

 Sarafyan's first acting role was on the CBS legal drama Judging Amy in the episode "Culture Clash" in 2000.
-Afterwards, she went to make a cameo in the music video for Britney Spears' song "Stronger".
+Afterwards, she made a cameo in the music video for Britney Spears' song "Stronger".
 Sarafyan later made a guest appearance on Buffy the Vampire Slayer, and starred in the television film Paranormal Girl in 2002.
-She made film debut (though uncredited) in the 2004 comedy-drama The Last Run.
+She made her film debut (though uncredited) in the 2004 comedy-drama The Last Run.

 Sarafyan continued with her work on television with roles on The Shield, The Division, Wanted, South of Nowhere, 24, CSI: NY, Lincoln Heights, Cold Case, In Plain Sight, and The Mentalist.
 She also had roles in the 2007 films Kabluey and On the Doll.
 In 2008, Sarafyan starred in her first lead role as Maggie in the drama film A Beautiful Life opposite Jesse Garcia.
 She also contributed to a minor role as Mary in The Informers.